bacalhau-project/bacalhau/docs/examples/model-training/Training-Pytorch-Model/index.md

 pip install torchvision
 ```

-Next, we run the command below to begin training of the _mnist_rnn_ model.
+Next, we run the command below to begin the training of the _mnist_rnn_ model.
 We added the `--save-model` flag to save the model

 ```bash